-As has been the practice to date, workgroups will provide updates at the Performance Outcomes System Stakeholder Advisory Committee meetings.
+Workgroups will continue to provide updates at the Performance Outcomes System Stakeholder Advisory Committee meetings.

 B. Evaluation Methodology: The Performance Outcomes System Protocol

 Establishing a clear "roadmap" for the Performance Outcomes System is at the core of a successful implementation.
 DHCS will produce a Performance Outcomes System Protocol that fully documents the evaluation methodology.
 The protocol will describe the project governance and decision-making, roles and responsibilities, and project processes and procedures, including: